Timothy travels the U.S. full-time with only a small backpack and a suitcase. He spends his evenings writing and filming YouTube videos.

-Why the Evening News Is Bad for Your Health
+Could the Evening News Be Bad for Your Health?

-Now some of you won't believe this but if you bear with me for a little bit I will prove it to you.
-Let's start by asking this question: why is it that 90% of the news every night is negative?
+Now some of you won't believe this but if you bear with me for a little bit, I will prove it to you.
+Let's start by asking this question: Why is it that the majority of news coverage every night is negative?
 It's always about murders, traffic accidents, terrorism, war, thefts, and the list goes on and on and on.
-For almost the full length of the program the bad news just keeps rolling in, then near the end they might have a few lighthearted good stories to keep the viewer from getting totally depressed.
+For almost the full length of the program, the bad news just keeps rolling in, then near the end, they might have a few lighthearted good stories to keep the viewer from getting totally depressed.

 The answer is simple: The purpose of most news shows is to keep you fearful.
 That's the agenda.
 The viewers are purposely fed a diet of negativity to keep them in fear of the world around them.
 But why?

-The #1 thing fear does is that it keeps people watching the new.
+The number one thing fear does is that it keeps people watching the news.
 If you watch a news story tonight and it scares you, you can bet that you'll tune in tomorrow night to see if there are any new developments.
 Repeat viewers are good for ratings.
 Good ratings are good for business.
 See where this is going?

-Most news programs will even advertise negative news during others show and then say: 'Tune in tonight at 6:30 for more developments'.
+Most news programs will even advertise negative news during others' shows and then say: "Tune in tonight at 6:30 for more developments."
 Do you think they are teasing you with this bad news because they are worried about you and want you to watch so you'll be abreast of the situation?
 No, they are doing it for ratings.
 People are far more likely to tune in to watch bad news than they are good news.
 Why?
 Because the prospect of bad news scares them.

 Bottom line: Fear makes people look for a solution.
 The news pretends to offer solutions but really only dishes out more fear.
 Which in turn makes people watch even more.
 It's a vicious cycle that's been going on night after night for years.